 (1) Standard journal article (Omit month and issue number.
-List all authors, but if the number exceeds three, give three followed by et al)
+List all authors, but if the number is six or more, list first three followed by et al)

 You CH, Lee KY, Chey RY, et al. Electrogastrographic study of patients with unexplained nausea, bloating, and vomiting.
 Gastroenterology 1980; 79:311-4.